 Recognition seeped into her brain.

 “Get out, Val.
 Get to the down line,” Phil demanded.

 No answer rose to her lips as she swept the beam higher.
 Pale skin of the body shone through remnants of a uniform—a Nazi uniform belonging to the SS.
 Evil emanated from the body—or perhaps her mind at this revelation.

 “Val?
 Val?
 Answer me.”

 One ashen wrist had a rusted ring of metal hanging loose around it.
 The remnants of a handcuff?
 Bits of cloth clung to the head and face as though a bag had been secured over his head.
-At least now she knew why he was left behind.
+At least now she knew why he’d been left behind.

 Her heartbeat drowned out Phil’s voice as he commanded over and over for her to report.
 Safety.
 She had to get to the down line.
-She willed her arms to move and swam toward the door keeping the beam trained on the body’s face and his empty ice blue eyes.
+She willed her arms to move and swam toward the door, keeping the beam trained on the body’s face and his empty ice-blue eyes.
 Cold blue, chilling blue…the word blue pounded in her head.
-How in the hell could they be blue or even exist after sixty years?
+How in the hell could they be blue or even exist after seventy years?

 Or how could they blink?